BLOOD1746/BLOOD1746/README.md

-- 👋 Hi, I’m @BLOOD1746
+- 👋 Hi, I’m ZINU
 - 👀 I’m interested in graphic designing bass playing and music and also coding, crypto airdrops, NFTS and lots more
-- 🌱 I’m currently learning how to code and how to make it crypto wise
+- 🌱 I’m currently learning CYBER SECURITY
-- 💞️ I’m looking to collaborate on leagally stuffs that will give me money crypto,NFT and coding wise
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me nyekachigreat46@gmail.com

 <!---
-BLOOD1746/BLOOD1746 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+BLOOD1746/ZINU is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->